taehyounpark/queryosity/README.md

 ```
 Any combination of `cut` or `weight` can be applied in sequence, which compounds them respectively.

-### 2.2 Branching out & channels
+### 2.2 (Optional) Branching out & channels
 Each selection is associated with an identifier _name_, which need not be unique.
-Also, multiple selections can be applied from a single selection to form "branches", but their cuts need not be mutually exclusive from one another.
+Multiple selections can be applied from a single selection to form "branches", but their cuts need not be mutually exclusive.

-Should the analyzer wish to resolve ambiguities in the names of selections in different branches that may arise, replacing a `filter` call with `channel` for any selection (or more) after the branching point, such that the _path_ of a selection includes the upstream selection to form a unique string, may be helpful.
 ```cpp
 // opposite-sign leptons
 auto cut_2los = cut_2l.filter<cut>("2los", [](const VecI& lep_charge){return lep_charge.at(0)+lep_charge.at(1)==0;})(lep_Q);